cfpb/consumerfinance.gov/docs/wagtail-pages.md

 All CFPB Wagtail pages should inherit from the [`v1.models.base.CFGOVPage` class](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/v1/models/base.py).

+!!! note
+    Before creating a new Wagtail page type please consider whether one of our existing page types can meet your needs, whether this is a different type of content than we have anywhere else in the site, and whether there is maintenance efficiency gained from a new page type.

 There are types of information defined on a new Wagtail page model: basic [database fields](#fields) (like any Django model), specialized database fields called [StreamFields](#streamfields) that allow for freeform page content,